MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/network-interface-card-support.md

 # Network Interface Card Support

+This topic describes the types of Network Interface Cards (NICs) that an NDIS miniport driver can manage, as well as how the different kinds of NICs affect the way a driver transfers network data.

+## Reporting a NIC's medium type to NDIS

-To report a medium type for a Network Interface Card (NIC), a miniport driver passes a pointer to an [**NDIS\_MINIPORT\_ADAPTER\_GENERAL\_ATTRIBUTES**](https://msdn.microsoft.com/library/windows/hardware/ff565923) structure in the *MiniportAttributes* parameter of the [**NdisMSetMiniportAttributes**](https://msdn.microsoft.com/library/windows/hardware/ff563672) function.
+To report a medium type for a NIC, a miniport driver passes a pointer to an [**NDIS\_MINIPORT\_ADAPTER\_GENERAL\_ATTRIBUTES**](https://msdn.microsoft.com/library/windows/hardware/ff565923) structure in the *MiniportAttributes* parameter of the [**NdisMSetMiniportAttributes**](https://msdn.microsoft.com/library/windows/hardware/ff563672) function.
 A miniport driver calls **NdisMSetMiniportAttributes** from its [*MiniportInitializeEx*](https://msdn.microsoft.com/library/windows/hardware/ff559389) function during initialization.
 Miniport drivers should set the *MiniportAttributes* attributes after setting the registration attributes in the [**NDIS\_MINIPORT\_ADAPTER\_REGISTRATION\_ATTRIBUTES**](https://msdn.microsoft.com/library/windows/hardware/ff565934) structure and before setting any other attributes.
 Setting the *MiniportAttributes* attributes is mandatory.
 The driver sets the **MediaType** member of the **NDIS_MINIPORT_ADAPTER_GENERAL_ATTRIBUTES** structure to the appropriate media type when setting the *MiniportAttributes* attributes.

 When an overlying NDIS protocol driver calls [**NdisOpenAdapterEx**](https://msdn.microsoft.com/library/windows/hardware/ff563715) to bind to a specified miniport adapter, it provides a list of medium types on which it can operate.
 NDIS uses the information from the miniport driver and from the protocol driver to set up a binding.
 This binding provides the path for transferring network data up and down the driver stack.

-## Types of NICs and memory management
+## Physical NICs

-The steps that a miniport driver completes to initialize a miniport adapter and to send and receive network data can depend on the features of a device, as follows.
+The steps that a miniport driver completes to initialize a miniport adapter and to send and receive network data can depend on the features of a physical device, as follows.

-### Physical NICs

 - NDIS-WDM NICs